-The overall operational RORE has reduced from 9.48% in FY17/18 to 9.16% in FY18/19.
-The reduction is driven by unit cost pressures to deliver our investment programmes along with investment to support transformation of our business (detailed in section 3 on page 15 of the SPO).
+The overall operational RORE has reduced from 9.16% in FY18/19 to 8.78% in FY19/20.
+The reduction is driven by unit cost pressures to deliver our investment programmes along with investment to support transformation of our business detailed in section 3 (pages 19-21) of our SPO.
 Additionally, in 2019 Cadent agreed to pay an increased level of compensation and redress fund contributions for poor customer service in relation to unplanned interruptions to customers in multi occupancy high rise buildings within London; this has further reduced the RORE.
 Additional details are provided in section 11 below.
 The decrease in RORE has been slightly offset by a marginally higher incentive income expectation.